docwhat/itsalltext/DEBUGGING.md

 Thank you for considering helping me debug a problem with [It's All Text!](http://github.com/docwhat/itsalltext).

-This document should help you set up debugging and then remove it once you're done.
-You'll probably want to remove some of these debugging methods because it slows down Firefox.
+This document will help you set up debugging and then remove it once you're done.
+You'll probably want to remove some of these debugging methods when you finish because it slows down Firefox.
 Unless you debug regularly (you're a web or extension developer) you probably don't need these tools day-to-day.

 ## Preparation